 Filip Turek European Parliament and the Overton Window

 Filip Turek’s speech in English before the European Parliament sparked broad debate both inside and outside Czechia.
-His address, marked by nationalist references and a defiant tone, was translated and circulated by several European media outlets.
+His address, marked by nationalist references and a defiant tone, quickly became a case study in Czech extremism and how far-right discourse has entered mainstream European politics.
+Several media outlets translated and circulated his remarks across the continent.

-In the Czech Republic of 2025, racially motivated crimes are no longer isolated cases: they are routine.
-Filip Turek’s speech at the European Parliament exemplified how extremist rhetoric is now crossing into the political mainstream, widening the limits of what a democracy is willing to tolerate.
+In the Czech Republic of 2025, racially motivated crimes are no longer isolated cases; they have become routine.
+Filip Turek’s speech at the European Parliament illustrates how extremist rhetoric has entered the political mainstream, widening the limits of what a democracy is willing to tolerate.

-Official statistics disguise them, but the real numbers show a growing pattern of attacks, humiliation and discrimination against Roma people, foreigners and non-white residents.
+Official statistics hide the scale, but real numbers reveal a growing pattern of attacks, humiliation, and discrimination against Roma people, foreigners, and non-white residents.

 The political climate

 The political climate has decayed beyond imagination.
-Polls predict a likely alliance between Tomio Okamura, leader of the xenophobic SPD movement, and the group Motoristé sobě (“Motorists for Themselves”), a formation that mixes street populism with authoritarian sympathies.
+Polls now predict a likely alliance between Tomio Okamura, leader of the xenophobic SPD movement, and the group Motoristé sobě (“Motorists for Themselves”).
+This formation mixes street populism with authoritarian sympathies, blurring the line between protest and ideology.

 Hatred as a political experiment

-Within that context, the Motorists deliberately decided to open the Overton Window —to expand the limits of what is tolerable— by proposing as a leading figure Filip Turek, a politician known for his controversial statements about minorities and for provocative references to historical figures of fascism.
-(See also: The Far Right Mutating in Czechia).
+Within that context, the Motorists deliberately chose to open the Overton Window—to expand the limits of what is tolerable—by promoting Filip Turek, a politician known for controversial statements about minorities and for provocative references to figures of fascism.
+This move was widely seen as another symptom of Czech extremism gaining visibility and legitimacy in national politics (see also: The Far Right Mutating in Czechia).

 According to Deník N, Turek once wrote on Facebook: